seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 - [friends-of-reactphp/mysql](https://github.com/friends-of-reactphp/mysql){:target="_blank"} to interact with MySQL database
 - [nikic/fast-route](https://github.com/nikic/FastRoute){:target="_blank"} to handle routing

-Go to the command line in the root of your project run the following command:
+Go to the command line in the root of the project and run the following commands:

 {% highlight bash %}
 $ composer require react/http